Published June 2026 · Jason Ellis, Operations Director

 For general contractors: equipment specs, COI verification, phase sign-off criteria, and OSHA silica standards.

-Silica remediation protocol, Cabinet Barrier Policy, and what occupancy-ready means by our documented standard.
+Silica remediation process, surface-safe protocols, and what move-in ready means by our documented standard.

-Read the standard →How to Get Construction Dust Out of Your House
+View the service page →How to Get Construction Dust Out of Your House

 Why DIY methods fail and what permanent extraction actually requires.